Collaboration Works Both Ways

 Assume nothing – ask questions

 Always seek clarity if you’re unsure.
 Don’t make any expectations about the brief if it’s not explained to your satisfaction.
-This applies to timescales, budgets, how we communicate, how the work will be delivered etc. Nobody wants any nasty surprises…
+This applies to timescales, budgets, communication and how the work will be delivered, etc. Nobody wants any nasty surprises…

 Under promise, over deliver